seanr7/h2lqo/supReiW24/README.md

 measures"
 ===========================================================================

-This archive contains the companion codes, used data and computed results for the paper:
+This archive contains the companion codes and computed results for the
+paper:

 S. Reiter, S. W. R. Werner; "Interpolatory model order reduction of large-scale dynamical systems with root mean squared error measures",